+L1: PRINT

-L1: PRINT INT 1 SUB JGE L1
+INT 1 SUB

 - 1 Allow users to define labels before an instruction and to jump to it later.
+Labels are text before a colon ':'.
+A line can contain both a label (before a colon) and an instruction (after a colon).
 [NB: Labels can be defined after a jump which references them.] - 2 Store the program above as p4.myl and run it.